 - Fewer companies would pay dividends: Higher tax rates for dividends provide a disincentive for corporations to distribute profits to shareholders, while lower rates encourage more companies to pay out.

 - Companies would pay out smaller dividends: A study by the Cato Institute found that 19 companies in the S&P 500 began paying dividends for the first time in the immediate aftermath of the tax reform enacted by Congress in 2003.
 And annual dividends paid by S&P 500 companies rose from $146 billion to $172 billion.

 How would lowering taxes on investment income affect seniors?

-- Seniors earn a disproportionate amount of the dividend income—A January 2010 study by Ernst & Young found that of the 27.1 million Americans who received a dividend from utility companies in 2007 61 percent were from taxpayers age 50 and older and 30 percent were from taxpayers age 65 and older.
+- Seniors earn a disproportionate amount of the dividend income: A January 2010 study by Ernst & Young found that of the 27.1 million Americans who received a dividend from utility companies in 2007, 61% were from taxpayers age 50 and older and 30% were from taxpayers age 65 and older.

-- Weaken Retirement Accounts—Studies have found that raising taxes on investment income could depresses the value of stocks held in various retirement savings plans, doubling the damage done to seniors.
+- Weaken Retirement Accounts: Studies have found that raising taxes on investment income could depresses the value of stocks held in various retirement savings plans, doubling the damage done to seniors.
 By contrast, reducing taxes on investment income will help their retirement dollars go further.

-- Less Management/Shareholder Alignment —Dividends are an important tool aligning the interests of management and shareholders.
+- Less Management/Shareholder Alignment: Dividends are an important tool to align the interests of management and shareholders.

-- Less Transparency—Dividends serve an important corporate governance function—companies must have cash from real (not paper) profits in order to pay dividends to shareholders.
-Dividend payments are the ultimate form of accounting transparency.
+- Less Transparency: Dividends serve an important corporate governance function, since companies must have cash from real profits in order to pay dividends to shareholders.
+As such, dividend payments are the ultimate form of accounting transparency.